naru-jpn/Symbolicator/README.md

 </kbd>

 - Drag & Drop appDsyms directory and csv file describing crash call stack.
-- Sample appDsyms and csv file is `Assets` in Releases of this repository.
+- Sample csv file and appDsyms is in `Assets` at Releases of this repository.